 Looking for a starting point, or some inspiration for your work?
+Have an itch to write, but aren’t sure where to scratch?
 We’ve assembled a list of prompts to help you put creative rubber to the road.

 The following prompts should be broad enough to apply to all writing genres.
 Non-writing mediums can make use of them, too: just swap out the word “write” for “draw” or “choreograph” or whatever is your creative verb of choice.
-We recommend not overthinking it.
+We recommend not overthinking it, just take a deep breath, and get ready to create.
 Set your phone to airplane mode, silence your inner editor, and go!

 - Find a book or article, the more technical and less creative the better.
 Flip through and randomly select, then copy down, 12 words.
 Freewrite and be sure to use all words at least once.